ST. PETERSBURG, THE GOLDEN RING, AND MOSCOW

 Welcome to Russia!
 Arrive in St. Petersburg, a beautiful city filled with palaces, cathedrals, beautiful bridges over canals, spacious squares and wide streets.
 You’ll be met and escorted to your centrally located hotel.
 After check-in and a short rest, attend a welcome dinner.
 Solo Sokos Hotel Vasilievsky or similar (D)

-After breakfast, enjoy early-access to the Hermitage, the world’s biggest museum.
+After breakfast, enjoy early-access to the Hermitage, the world’s second biggest museum.
 Today, the museum has over 2 million exhibits.
 The exhibitions are diverse with works by Da Vinci, Raphael, Rembrandt, an impressive collection of impressionists and the largest collection of the Titans in existence.
 Afterwards, enjoy a vodka tasting and a guided tour of the Museum of Russia Vodka.
 The museum tells us about the drink which has been an integral and essential attribute of Russian life for centuries.
-Your tour will continue with a visit to Peter & Paul’s fortress, founded in 1703 by Peter…
+Your tour will continue with a visit to Peter & Paul’s fortress, founded in 1703…

 Enjoy breakfast at the hotel and then head to Peterhof, or “Peter’s Court,” for a special early opening of the Grand Palace.
 Peterhof dates back to 1715 and is the former summer residence of the Russian Tsars.
 Most famous for its stunning golden fountains, the palace grounds are also home to several buildings and parks.
 This afternoon, experience St. Petersburg from the water, on a private canal ride.
 As you cruise along, relax and enjoy the unique view of St. Petersburg.
 (B)